thaseenabbut/LazaBot-Legal/README.md

 ## About LazaBot

-LazaBot is a robust multi-purpose Discord bot packed with moderation tools, utility systems, and dynamic features to help server owners and moderators maintain a smooth and vibrant community.
+LazaBot is Designed to assist Discord servers with AutoMod, Leveling, Giveaways, Event-Based AutoRoles, Reaction Roles, StarBoard and dynamic features to help server owners and moderators maintain a smooth and vibrant community.
 Whether your server is small or scaling, LazaBot has the systems to support it.

 ---